Reckoning and Reimagining: Envisioning a Faithful Presence in the Liberal Arts

-Reckoning and Reimagining: Envisioning a Faithful Presence in the Liberal Arts is a two-day virtual (live and pre-recorded) conference funded by the Lilly Fellows Programs and hosted by Azusa Pacific University.
-A diverse, interdisciplinary group of Christian scholars, clergy, religious leaders, and students will offer insights, theory, and research for reimagining the liberal arts, and a robust response to the global enduring impacts of COVID-19 related to health, justice, politics, and the economy in a variety of conference sessions formats:
+Reckoning and Reimagining: Envisioning a Faithful Presence in the Liberal Arts was a two-day virtual conference funded by the Lilly Fellows Programs and hosted by Azusa Pacific University.
+A diverse, interdisciplinary group of Christian scholars, clergy, religious leaders, and students offered insights, theory, and research for reimagining the liberal arts, and a robust response to the global enduring impacts of COVID-19 related to health, justice, politics, and the economy.

 Jane Hong, PhD

 Jane Hong is associate professor of history at Occidental College.
 She earned a PhD in history from Harvard University and is the author of Opening the Gates to Asia: A Transpacific History of How America Repealed Asian Exclusion (UNC Press, 2019).
 Her current project considers how post-1965 Asian immigration changed U.S. evangelical institutions and politics.
 The book, under contract with Oxford University Press, connects two historical developments rarely considered together: the rise of the Religious Right and the demographic transformations of the 1965 Immigration and Nationality Act.